Hull Area Figures

 Hull was the first UK city to develop a completely digital telephone network.
 This enabled the city to pilot new digital technologies including interactive TV and broadband technology.
 The BBC now has a regional base in Hull where local news is filmed.

-Some employers: RB, Siemens Gamesa, Smith & Nephew, Hobson & Porter, Houltons, BP, Ernst Young, KCOM, Associated British Ports, P&O Ferries
+Some employers: Reckitt, Siemens Gamesa, Smith & Nephew, Hobson & Porter, Houltons, BP, Ernst Young, KCOM, Associated British Ports, P&O Ferries

 Find out more about developments in the city at: